Evalet: Evaluating Large Language Models through Functional Fragmentation: : Evaluation of LLM Outputs based on Fragment-Level Functions

 \subsection{Interface Walkthrough}

-The user interface of \sysname{} is composed of two main components: (1) \textbf{\textit{the Information Panel}} on the left (Fig.~\ref{fig:system_overview}A) and (2) \textbf{\textit{the Map Visualization}} on the right (Fig.~\ref{fig:system_overview}B).
+The user interface of \sysname{} has two main components: (1) \textbf{\textit{the Information Panel}} on the left (Fig.~\ref{fig:system_overview}A) and (2) \textbf{\textit{the Map Visualization}} on the right (Fig.~\ref{fig:system_overview}B).
 The \textit{Information Panel} presents details about the LLM outputs, evaluation results, fragment-level functions, and clusters.
 The \textit{Map Visualization} allows users to explore fragment-level functions and clusters in a two-dimensional space.
 These views are synchronized, where information in one component is highlighted if the user interacts with relevant information in the other.
-To illustrate the interactions in \sysname{}, we describe an example scenario where a developer named Robin is creating an LLM-based application that, given a product description, generates short advertisement posts for social media.
+We illustrate system interactions using an example scenario where a developer, Robin, implements an LLM-based application that generates short advertisement posts from product descriptions.